What Happens When You Dump Used Oil on the Ground

 Dumping cooking oil on the ground is not technically illegal, but it can have some pretty serious consequences.
 Not only is it an eyesore, but it can also attract vermin and other pests.
 It can also contaminate groundwater and cause problems for local wildlife.

 So why do people do it?
 Unfortunately, disposing of cooking oil properly can be a bit of a pain.
-You can’t just pour it down the drain, as that will clog your pipes (and probably your neighbour’s too).
+You can’t just pour it down the drain, as that will clog your pipes (and probably your neighbor’s too).

 And while you could recycle it, that usually requires taking it to a special facility – which isn’t always convenient.
 So instead, some people choose to simply dump their used cooking oil outside.
-While it may not be illegal, dumping cooking oil is definitely not advisable.
+While it may not be illegal, dumping cooking oil is not advisable.

 Dumping Motor Oil on the Ground